RayDebashree/mvtests/README.md

 ### Description
 `mvtests` will be a suite of functions implementing cross-phenotype association tests.
-Currently, it only implements the POM-LRT approach that tests association of one or more traits with a single genetic marker using a proportional odds regression model of genotype on traits.
+Currently, it implements the POM-LRT approach that tests association of one or more traits with a single genetic marker using a proportional odds regression model of genotype on traits.
 It uses individual-level phenotype genotype data on unrelated individuals.
 The R function `pom()` implements this association test.
+It also includes functions to implement Nyholt-Šidák correction for multiple tests.
 Please refer/cite:

-Ray, D. and Chatterjee, N. "Effect of Non-Normality and Low Count Variants on Cross-Phenotype Association Tests in GWAS". *In revision*, 2019.
+Ray, D. and Chatterjee, N. "Effect of Non-Normality and Low Count Variants on Cross-Phenotype Association Tests in GWAS". *European Journal Human Genetics*, 28(3):300-312, 2020.

 **Key Words:** Cross-phenotype association; GWAS; Joint modeling; Multiple traits; Multivariate analysis; Non-normal traits; Proportional Odds Model